wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <img alt="Oregon Trail Topo map NASA" width="500" height="310" src="https://cloud.githubusercontent.com/assets/300046/14081576/a8c6f05a-f4c8-11e5-92d6-61cbf9b8ce0e.jpg"></a>

-The trail goes from St. Louis and Independence, Missouri through Kansas and Nebraska to Fort Laramie, Wyoming.
+The trail begins from St. Louis and Independence, Missouri through Kansas and Nebraska to Fort Laramie, Wyoming.
 It then goes through Boise, Idaho to Portland, Oregon.
 The map of it in 1907:

 <a target="_blank" href="https://upload.wikimedia.org/wikipedia/commons/1/19/Oregontrail_1907.jpg">
 <img alt="Oregon Trail 1907" width="1595" height="561" src="https://cloud.githubusercontent.com/assets/300046/14081352/93a3a5fc-f4c7-11e5-8b37-e37be9d713a0.jpg"></a>